Maxwell-Baird/Dungeon-Crawler/README.md

 ## Usage / Installation

 To use the app, either click [here](https://untitled-dungeon-crawler.herokuapp.com/), which will take you to the live, deployed app, or clone this repo and run `npm i && npm start`.
+You will also need to download and setup the [backend api](https://github.com/Maxwell-Baird/Dungeon-Crawler-BE) or connect to the [production API](https://whispering-temple-46123.herokuapp.com/api/v1/npcs)

 ## Testing